dongyi-guo/react-firebase/firebase-react-notes.md

 ## for more info: https://www.npmjs.com/package/firebase

 2. to reconfigure react application, go to src>firebase folder and modify config.js to include "Your" web app's Firebase configuration

+------POINT [2] IS ALL THAT NEED BE DONE IF REACT-FIREBASE IS CLONED------

 3. next, go to src>firebase folder and modify firebase.js
 - this is where we configure our application to communicate with the Firebase Server.